 The trick to getting these mounted so that they will hold the weight is to first attach supports to either a stud or to the side of the cabinet box.
 You can use closet rod hardware for a hanging rod like this.

 If you don’t have a drying rack in your laundry room, dowel rods can be used to build a very nice one.
 This is the type of drying rack that I like to build for laundry rooms.
 It is another in-wall installation, but you can always build this as a surface mount.

-However, another one of my favorite projects is to add (or convert) a cabinet space into a wrapping station.
-I am in the process of making over my own laundry room and am converting a cabinet like this.
+I am in the process of converting one of my cabinets like this.
 I will be adding detailed instructions this DIY sometime in the near future.
 Stay tuned!

 Closets are my obsession!
 When I look at a closet, any closet, I immediately start to rearrange things in my mind.
 I guess that is good since I do a lot of closet makeovers.
 Not so good, when I constantly nitpick over my own.